Ex Battalion: 2017–2019: Sub-unit and peak popularity

-2020–2022: JRoa's return to the group and Post-Honcho era
+2020–2022: JRoa's return to the group and conflict with Honcho

 On 14 December 2020, after being spotted hanging out with the group again after a long time, John Roa (or simply JRoa) released his new single "Woah" under Ex Battalion Music and Viva Records, marking his return to the group as the vocalist.

 On 4 February 2021, Flow G teamed up with Gloc-9's talent management Asintada.

 In April 2021, Honcho announced a lenten special EP titled "Rosario", which he would be releasing on YouTube one track a day from 1 to 4 April, starting with the first song entitled "Ulap" featuring Jekkpot, Brando, and MC Einstein.

 On 5 April 2021, the collective released their new single entitled "Yearly" on YouTube with special appearances of the sub-members in the video included Jekkpot, Yuri Dope, MC Einstein, Huddass, and E.I.J., the collaborative track is produced by Flip-D and Thyro Alfaro.
 OneMusicPH described it as "a piercing and elaborately structured diss track."

 In November 2021, the group announced that they will be holding their first major stage concert at Smart Araneta Coliseum, with the whole collective performing including sub-members from the Ex Battalion Music label, their first show is entitled "EVOLUXION".

 In August 2022, Ex Battalion released their new track "Chismis", with the lyrics clearly referencing the group's founder Honcho being ousted from the group.
-It was reported that Honcho allegedly punched fellow member Skusta Clee after an altercation about transparency with their earnings.
+It was reported that Honcho had an altercation with the group about transparency with their earnings.
 After the incident, Skusta Clee announced that "the group is still complete" in a cryptic post with a photo of all members without their founder, indicating Honcho has left the group.

 Since then, Honcho has released solo work on his own after succeeding releases by Ex Battalion without him.
 Although, no member has spoken up confirming the issues and there were no legal action taken to court regarding the matter from anyone in both parties.